DeeKay29/BattleshipGame/readme.md

 Changes introduced in the last update:

+1. Displaying rules.
+2. Checking if user is ready to play.
+3. Choosing a difficulty level.

 ## Improvement

 Code development ideas:

-1. finish the project 🙄
+1. Finish the project 🙄